Skip to content

 UR Medicine's Treatments for Cleft Lip/Palate

-UR Medicine’s craniofacial team provides a comprehensive, multidisciplinary approach to nearly 400 babies each year, and our Pediatric Plastic and Craniofacial Surgery Program performs around 450 operations annually on children throughout the Rochester region.
+UR Medicine’s Cleft and Craniofacial team provides a comprehensive, multidisciplinary approach to nearly 400 babies each year, and our Pediatric Plastic and Craniofacial Surgery Program performs around 450 operations annually on children throughout the Rochester metropolitan area and surrounding region.

 We also offer nasal alveolar molding (NAM) as a presurgical optimization tool for more complex cleft lip patients.